Province of Groningen

 Way up north in Holland lies the province of Groningen.
 The eponymous capital has a lively center with museums, historic buildings and many great restaurants.
 Outside the city you can enjoy natural landscapes, historic villages and water sports.
 Popular places in the province of Groningen are:

-Activities in the province Groningen
+Events in Groningen

 Discover the province of Groningen